npyrz/npyrz/README.md

 ## Who Am I?
 <p align="center">
-I'm a 16 year old High School student from Chicago, and I plan on studying Computer Science.
-I'm currently a Front-End Web Developer and JavaScript Developer, and always explanding my knowledge to other things.
-I've been coding for over three years, starting with discord bots and then progressing to developing websites, programs, and overall web development.
-If you are interested in any of my services feel free to reach out, if you have any concerns or questions feel free to contact me via Discord or email.
+As a 17-year-old high school student from Chicago, I have a passion for technology and programming.
+With three years of experience building websites, Discord bots, and various tools, I am eager to continue my studies in Computer Science at a in-state college this fall.
+I am constantly seeking to expand my knowledge and stay up-to-date with the latest tech advancements and always open to work with others.
+When I'm not coding, I enjoy spending time with loved ones, outdoor activities, and working out at the gym.
+If you have any questions or would like to reach out, please feel free to do so via Discord or email.
 </p>

 ### Languages